ponylang/library-project-starter/USAGE.md

 Make sure that you agree with them.
 Feel free to make changes to suit your particular style.

+## It assumes you are using GitHub for hosting

+Both `release.bash` and `RELEASE_PROCESS.md` assume you are using GitHub.
+Accordingly, as part of the release process, they contains GitHub specific code and instructions related to adding and publishing release notes via GitHub's release feature.
+If you aren't using GitHub, you can still use the included release files but, you will have to modify them a little.

+Additionally, the CONTRIBUTING.md assumes your project is hosted on GitHub and contains links to issues, forking, etc that are GitHub specific.
+If you aren't hosting on GitHub, you should update those links accordingly.

 ## What you need to update

 This repository is templated.
 You'll want to replace anything in {} with the correct value.
 The following replacement values are required: